 Thabiso is employed by Fix-it Tiles.
 The company makes plastic floor tiles.
-She thinks that they pay her less than the minimum wage which the law says she should be paid.
+She thinks that they pay her less than the minimum wage, which the law says she should be paid.
 She wants to know if this is correct.

-- Collective agreements, Bargaining Council Agreements, Sectoral Determinations and Wage Determinations may set out minimum wages.
-The Basic Conditions of Employment Act (BCEA) does not lay down minimum wages.
-If the company is only covered by the BCEA, then there is no minimum wage that they have to pay Thabiso so she will have no claim. - Thabiso has the right to claim the wages that she was promised when she started working for the company.
+Collective agreements, Bargaining Council Agreements, Sectoral Determinations and Wage Determinations may set out minimum wages.
+The National Minimum Wage Act lays down a national minimum wage.
+If the company is only covered by the BCEA, then it must pay the current national minimum wage.
+Thabiso has the right to claim the wages that she was promised when she started working for the company.